[If you’re reading this via RSS or Email, you may need to click through to watch the video]

-Let me give some more background to this.
+Let me provide some more background on this.

 I’ve learned from working with people that, really, we have to focus on things in this order: Story -> Strategy -> Plan -> Actions.
 Most people want to know what to do and how to do it, and that’s over on the action side of things.

 Where most of the work comes, though, is in their story.
-It comes over on the Story side.
 (Click to tweet – thanks!)

 Now, what actually drives our action most of the time is our internal story – which is what we tell ourselves about who we are and what we’re doing.

-Here’s where it gets really interesting: a lot of time the internal story does not support us in doing what we want to do in the world.
+Here’s where it gets really interesting: often, the internal story does not support us in doing what we want to do in the world.
 For instance, I have a newer client who has a story about wealth that we’re having to work through.
 She comes from a community that has very deep and antipathic views about wealth that she’s struggling with because she doesn’t agree with those views but here she is.
-As we start talking about growing her business and getting out there in the world, we’re having to confront those [views].
+As we start talking about growing her business and getting out there in the world, we’re having to confront those views.

-Which story about wealth is going to be the one that lets drive herself through her adult life?
-Is it the one that she inherited from her society and from her upbringing or is it the one that she’s going to take and go forward with from here?
+Which story about wealth is going to be the one that lets her drive herself through her adult life?
+Is it the one that she inherited from her society and from her upbringing, or is it the one that she’s going to take and go forward with from here?

 That’s just one example.
-I’ve got other examples of people who never received feedback for anything they did throughout their lives so it created an overachiever complex.
+I’ve got other examples — such as people who never received feedback for anything they did throughout their lives so it created an overachiever complex.
 Everything they do, they have to do it well above the top because that’s the only way there might be some positive applause or feedback.
-And it’s not working for them because everything they do has to be so incredibly hard and they’re missing and/or simple ways in which they could serve others and be served themselves.
+And it’s not working for them because everything they do has to be so incredibly hard, and they’re missing simple ways in which they could serve others and be served themselves.

 The stories we tell ourselves don’t necessarily have to be bad stories.
 There are successful people who have stories that create successful outcomes for them.
 For instance, successful people know that to embrace greatness, you have to embrace failure.
-They can accrue a lot of momentary failures and see the big win as the important piece, not all of the little failures.
+They can accrue a lot of momentary failures and see the big win, not all of the little failures, as the important piece.

 Many people can’t do that.
-Many people can’t do that because we’ve learned to focus on weaknesses and failures versus strengths and big opportunities that we’ve created.
+Many people can’t do that because we’ve learned to focus on weaknesses and failures instead of on strengths and big opportunities that we’ve created.

 Turns out, that’s not a very useful perspective right now.
 That’s not a very useful story about receiving help.

-The story that actually is important and useful is the one around letting other people to celebrate and contribute to your success and that being a strength.
-In certain places and certain times, it is an incredible strength to able to have those people rally and fuel you rather than seeing that every time someone does something for you as being a “debt” and lead to the belief that you couldn’t do it yourself.
+The story that actually is important and useful is the one about letting other people celebrate and contribute to your success and that being a strength.
+In certain places and at certain times, it is an incredible strength to be able to have those people rally around you and fuel you, rather than seeing every time someone does something for you as being a “debt” and leading to the belief that you couldn’t do it yourself.